Ch 15.6 Mastering File Read and Write

 }

-Method 2: Explicit Encoding (Essential for Production)
+Method 2: Explicit Encoding (Essential for Non-ASCII Text)

 import java.io.*;